evolbioinfo/goalign/docs/commands/consensus.md

 ## Commands

 ### consensus
 This command generates a basic "majority consensus" sequence, _i.e._ a single sequence whose sites correspond to the majority characters at each positions.

-If '-' is the majority character, then '-' will be in the consensus (may change in future releases, in particular, taking into account ambiguous characters, etc.).
+If '-' is the majority character, then '-' will be in the consensus, except if `--exclude-gaps` is specified (may change in future releases, in particular, taking into account ambiguous characters, etc.).
+If `--exclude-gaps`is specified, then the majority is computed on non gaps sites.

 #### Usage
 ```